atoms-ufrj/playmol/doc/commands.md

 This command reads geometric information and uses them to guess the atomic coordinates for one or more molecules.

 The parameter _file_ is the name of a text file containing geometric information.
 The required format is described below.
 The parameter _file_ is optional.
-If it is omitted, then the geometric information must be provided in the lines subsequent to the command _build_.
+If it is omitted, then the geometric information must be provided in the subsequent lines.
 In this sense, issuing the command _build <file>_ is equivalent to issuing _build_, followed by _include <file>_.

 The geometric information that Playmol expects to receive has the following format:

-* The first non-empty line contains the number _N_ of geometric data to be provided
+* The first non-empty line must contain the number _N_ of geometric data to be provided
-* The _N_ subsequent non-empty lines contain an [atom] identifier, followed by fields separated by spaces or tabs.
+* Every one of the _N_ subsequent non-empty lines must contain an [atom] identifier, followed by fields separated by spaces or tabs.
 Only the following formats are valid:

-Coordinates _x_, _y_, and _z_ of _atom-I_:
+1. Coordinates _x_, _y_, and _z_ of _atom-I_:

 	<atom-I>  <x>  <y>  <z>

-The _length_ of a bond formed by _atom-I_ with _atom-J_:
+2. The _length_ of a bond formed by _atom-I_ with _atom-J_:

 	<atom-I>  <atom-J>  <length>

-The _length_ of a bond formed by _atom-I_ with _atom-j_ and the _angle_ (in degrees) between the bonds formed by _atom-I_, _atom-J_, and _atom-K_:
+3. The _length_ of a bond formed by _atom-I_ with _atom-j_ and the _angle_ (in degrees) between the bonds formed by _atom-I_, _atom-J_, and _atom-K_:

 	<atom-I>  <atom-J>  <atom-K>  <length>  <angle>

-The _length_ of a bond formed by _atom-I_ with _atom-J_, the _angle_ (in degrees) between the bonds formed by _atom-I_, _atom-J_, and _atom-K_, and the <torsion> angle (in degrees) of the dihedral formed by _atom-I_, _atom-J_, _atom-K_, and _atom-L_:
+4. The _length_ of a bond formed by _atom-I_ with _atom-J_, the _angle_ (in degrees) between the bonds formed by _atom-I_, _atom-J_, and _atom-K_, and the <torsion> angle (in degrees) of the dihedral formed by _atom-I_, _atom-J_, _atom-K_, and _atom-L_:

 	<atom-I>  <atom-J>  <atom-K>  <atom-L>  <length>  <angle>  <torsion>

-IMPORTANT: in all formats above, _atom-I_ is the one whose coordinates will be defined, while _atom-J_, _atom-K_, and _atom-L_ must be atoms whose coordinates have already been defined in previous lines.
+__IMPORTANT__: in all formats above, _atom-I_ is the one whose coordinates will be defined, while _atom-J_, _atom-K_, and _atom-L_ must be atoms whose coordinates have already been defined in previous lines.
 Please see the examples below.

 The provided information is meant to define a list of actual structures for the molecules previously assembled using the commands [atom] and [bond].
 Multiple molecules can be specified either using separate _build_ commands or using a unique _build_ command involving all atoms together.
-The information regarding all atoms of a given molecule must be provided in sequence, but not in any specific order.
-It is possible to specify many copies of the same molecule, but a given atom cannot reappear until all other atoms of the same molecule have been defined.
+The information regarding all atoms of a given molecule must be provided contiguously, but in any arbitrary order.
+It is possible to specify many copies of the same molecule, but a given atom cannot reappear until all other atoms of the same copy have been defined.

+Note that the very common [xyz file format] can be used to provide geometric information for the _build_ command, provided that:

+* The first line contains the number of atomic coordinates (_N_), as usual.
+* The second line is empty or starts with a comment mark (#).
+* The _N_ subsequent lines contain the following four fields separated by spaces or tabs: <atom-id>  <x>  <y>  <z>

+Therefore, one can use an external tool to generate the atomic coordinates, save them in [xyz file format], and replace the usual element symbols by atom identifiers.

-The list of molecular structures created via _build_ will be employed to define a simulation box if the command [write] is invoked later on.
-The origin of the Cartesian space will be located in the center of the simulation box.
+The list of molecular structures created via _build_ can be employed later on to define a simulation box when the command [write] is invoked.
+The origin of the Cartesian space will be located at the center of the simulation box.

 **Examples**: